Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Classical postprocessing

-resulting in a polynomial sample complexity.
-However one can find numerical evidence that in many relevant cases the scaling is actually constant, similar to what found for the case without post-processing (see Sec.~\ref{numerics} for more details).
-We also confirmed numerically that the post-processing scheme for non-Clifford gates leads to an exponential sample complexity (see Appendix~\ref{post_num}).
-The code to generate $\vg^{\map{U}_{\textbf{j}}}$ for any one or two qubit unitary is publicly available at Ref.~\cite{git}, alongside the precomputed functions for \textit{CNOT} and \textit{iSWAP} gates.
+The argument carries over to the diamond distance as well; however, because the scaling without postprocessing already contains a factor of $n^{\map{O}(d)}$, the scaling for reconstruction in diamond norm remains unchanged.
+Despite the bound being polynomial in system size, one can find numerical evidence that in many relevant cases the scaling of Eq.~\eqref{mom_pp} is actually constant, similar to what found for the case without postprocessing (see Appendix~\ref{post_num} for more details).
+We also confirmed numerically that the postprocessing scheme for non-Clifford gates leads to an exponential sample complexity (see Appendix~\ref{post_num}).
+The code to generate $\vg^{\map{U}_{\textbf{j}}}$ for any one or two-qubit unitary is publicly available in Ref.~\cite{git}, alongside the precomputed functions for \textit{CNOT} and \textit{iSWAP} gates.

-Combining together the discussion of the two subcases, we find that our post-processing tomography protocol shows efficient scaling for any layer of two qubits gates with a fixed number of non-Clifford gates.
+Combining together the discussion of the two subcases, we find that our postprocessing tomography protocol shows at most polynomial scaling for any layer of two-qubits gates with a polylogarithmic number of non-Clifford gates.
+In fact, for the reconstruction in $\ell_2$-norm, we get a final sample complexity of